knpuniversity/symfony4/sfcasts/uploads/file-streaming.md

 Another thing you might want to do is *force* the browser to download the file.
 It's really up to you.
 By default, based on the `Content-Type`, the browser may try to open the file - like it is here - or have the user download it.
-To the browser *always* download the file, we can leverage a header called `Content-Disposition`.
+To force the browser to *always* download the file, we can leverage a header called `Content-Disposition`.

 This header has a very specific format, so Symfony comes with a helper to create